If you attempt to run a continuous Sync from a client that does not support continuous mode, you receive the following error:

 Cause: You have exceeded the per-user limit imposed by the OS on the number of directories that may be monitored (i.e., the number of inotify watch descriptors).

-How to recover: You must modify the kernel parameters on the Linux machine to increase the maximum number of user watches.
+Solution: You must modify the kernel parameters on the Linux machine to increase the maximum number of user watches.
 The following procedure may differ between Linux versions; consult your operating system Administrator's guide for more information.

 On the Linux machine, open /etc/sysctl.conf in a text editor and increase the maximum number of user watches.
 Enter a value that exceeds the maximum number of directories ever expected to exist in the docroot that is monitored by async.
 For example,